Miami Weather: Arctic Air Moving In For Weekend Freeze

 MIAMI (CBSMiami) — Arctic air moves in this weekend in the wake of a powerful cold front forecast to move in late tonight and it may be the coldest air we have seen in over a decade.
 Temperatures will plummet the 30s and 40s this Sunday.

 Saturday night and Sunday morning will be the coldest with lows falling to low 40s along the coast and the mid to upper 30s in the inland areas.
-A freeze watch has been issued for Inland Broward due to the potential for freezing temperatures Saturday night into Sunday morning.
+A freeze watch has been issued for Inland Broward and Miami-Dade due to the potential for freezing temperatures Saturday night into Sunday morning.
+A Wind Chill Watch is in effect for Inland Broward Sunday morning.

 This could be the coldest air we have seen in about a decade.
 The last time that Miami dropped to a low of 40 degrees was in 2020 on January 22nd.
-If Miami drops to a low in the upper 30s, then the last time that happened was over a decade ago on January 11th, 2010 when Miami had a low of 39 degrees.READ MORE: Miami Beach Police Officer Struck By Another Officer's Vehicle During Arrest
+If Miami drops to a low in the upper 30s, then the last time that happened was over a decade ago on January 11th, 2010 when Miami had a low of 39 degrees.READ MORE: Severe Winter Weather In Northeast Expected To Disrupt Flights At South Florida Airports

 When you factor in the cold and strong North wind, it will feel like it is freezing or below freezing to the skin early Sunday morning.
 South Florida should be prepared for wind chill values to drop to the low 30 and upper 20s across South Florida.